A nice in-depth write-up on the Filipino restaurant and bar. But this quote is just dead wrong:

 But the originals were made by Donn Beach himself.
 That is not open to question.

 And “more important force for cocktail invention than Don the Beachcomber’s owner ever was” is utterly laughable.
-It is a simple sentence in a Jeff Berry presentation that fans of the Tiki Ti have taken and run with out of all proportion.
+It is a simple sentence in a Jeff Berry presentation that people have taken and run with out of all proportion.
 By one statement by one person, people have decided that Donn Beach did nothing, it was all the work of the Filipinos.
 Even worse, this is accusing Donn of stealing these recipes and making an empire based on that theft.
 This is foolishness.
 And I doubt you’d have heard it from other Don the Beachcomber bartenders.
 It’s a slander.

-Donn Beach was loved by the bartenders.
+Donn Beach was loved by the bartenders (and just about everyone else I have talked to).
 He gave many of them careers.
 Certainly those who worked for him for decades like Mariano Licudine, a 16 year veteran, but then Mariano took a high paying job at the Mai-Kai, where he worked the rest of his life, based on the recipes Donn let him have as a bartender.
 Leon Lontoc, Ray Buhen, all of the names we know, we know because Donn gave them the keys, the recipes.
 They used those to venture out on their own and make a living.
 And for decades they kept those recipes secret out of respect for the man who trusted them with his secrets.